Cerberus-Agency/midsouthcoatings/pages/applications.md

 [COMMERCIAL APPLICATIONS](/applications/commercial) // [FLOOR & DECK COATING](/applications/floor-and-deck)

-MOUSE:	* Energy savings of up to 21.9% is based on the Department of Energy study which showed savings on homes with COOLWALL&reg; ranged from 4.2% to 21.9%
+<small>* Energy savings of up to 21.9% is based on the Department of Energy study which showed savings on homes with COOLWALL&reg; ranged from 4.2% to 21.9%</small>